• Home

 Pull both of those loops up and tighten them for the Vertical Clove Hitch Knots.

-To make a planter or even wall hanging, you have to line the dowel rod with more Lark’s head knots.
+To make a planter or even wall hanging, you have to line the dowel rod with more strands of Lark’s head knots.
 This is determined by the height of the object that you want to make this cover for.
 If it is a planter or vase, then make sure that you have that item ready to measure how much macrame string Lark’s head knots you need on your dowel rod.

 Jump to timestamp 2:29 in the video with the slider to see how I knotted a new color into the piece.
 You use the same method to add more yarn when you run out of macrame yarn.